Harsha685/Harsha685/README.md

 ## Research Interests

 Current focus is robotics engineering, low-level systems, and AI tooling with an emphasis on agents and practical automation.

+**Currently working on:**
+- Signal-Based vs. Event-Based Job Control in POSIX Shells: A Performance and Scalability Analysis (building two POSIX-compliant shells and stress testing under high-concurrency workloads)
+- ROS 2 simulation pipelines and autonomous navigation at Aegion Dynamic Solutions

+**Planning to work on:**
+- Agent-based AI systems for embedded robotics
+- Graduate study in robotics (MEXT scholarship) with focus on low-level systems and real-time task scheduling

-Preparing a research direction that can support graduate study and future work in robotics.
+This research direction supports future graduate study and work in robotics engineering.

 ---